opengeos/leafmap/docs/faq.md

 Please go to <https://github.com/giswqs/leafmap/issues>.

-## Why does leafmap use two plotting backends: folium and ipyleaflet
+## What's the difference between folium and ipyleaflet

 A key difference between [ipyleaflet](https://github.com/jupyter-widgets/ipyleaflet) and [folium](https://github.com/python-visualization/folium) is that ipyleaflet is built upon ipywidgets and allows bidirectional communication between the front-end and the backend enabling the use of the map to capture user input, while folium is meant for displaying static data only ([source](https://blog.jupyter.org/interactive-gis-in-jupyter-with-ipyleaflet-52f9657fa7a)).
-Note that [Google Colab](https://colab.research.google.com/) currently does not support ipyleaflet ([source](https://github.com/googlecolab/colabtools/issues/60#issuecomment-596225619)).
-Therefore, if you are using leafmap with Google Colab, you should use `import leafmap.foliumap as leafmap`.
-If you are using leafmap with a local Jupyter notebook server, you can use `import leafmap`, which provides more functionalities for capturing user input (e.g., mouse-clicking and moving).
+Note that [Google Colab](https://colab.research.google.com/) currently does not support ipyleaflet ([source](https://github.com/googlecolab/colabtools/issues/498#issuecomment-695335421)).
+Therefore, if you are using leafmap with Google Colab, `import leafmap` will automatically use the `folium` plotting backend.
+If you are using leafmap with Jupyter installed locally, `import leafmap` will automatically use the `ipyleaflet', which provides more functionalities for capturing user input (e.g., mouse-clicking and moving).

+## How to use a specific plotting backend

+`leafmap` has three plotting backends: [folium](https://github.com/python-visualization/folium), [ipyleaflet](https://github.com/jupyter-widgets/ipyleaflet), and [here-map-widget-for-jupyter](https://github.com/heremaps/here-map-widget-for-jupyter).
+If you are using `leafmap` with Jupyter installed locally, `import leafmap` will automatically use the `ipyleaflet` plotting backend.
+If you are using `leafmap` with [Google Colab](https://githubtocolab.com/giswqs/leafmap/blob/master/examples/notebooks/01_leafmap_intro.ipynb), `import leafmap` will automatically use the `folium` plotting backend.
+Note that Google Colab does not yet support `ipyleaflet` ([source](https://github.com/googlecolab/colabtools/issues/498#issuecomment-695335421)).
+Therefore, you won't be able to access the `leafmap` toolbar in Colab.
+Note that the backends do not offer equal functionality.
+Some interactive functionality in `ipyleaflet` might not be available in `folium` or `heremap`.
+To use a specific plotting backend, use one of the following:

+-   `import leafmap.leafmap as leafmap`
+-   `import leafmap.foliumap as leafmap`
+-   `import leafmap.heremap as leafmap`

 ## Why the interactive map does not show up